 How much does it cost to travel between islands?

-Count between $60 and $150 for each domestic flight, knowing that at this price, you will have to add the cost of your checked baggage if you have some (see below).
+Since March 4, 2019, now expect between $29 and $150 for each domestic flight, knowing that you may have to add the cost of your checked baggage from $15 to $25 if you choose Hawaiian Airlines or Mokulele.

-To obtain the best prices, we advise you to book your flights directly on the airline's website.
+To get the best prices, we advise you to book your flights directly on the airline's website, choosing multi-destination flights if you choose Hawaiian Airlines which will be cheaper than in several separate bookings.

 Attention to the billing of checked luggage

-Lastly, Hawaiian Airlines allows 2 bags per person in the cabin: a carry-on bag to be placed in the luggage compartments, as well as a "personal bag" whose size must be smaller than the carry-on bag's.
-So you can board the plane with a trolley suitcase and a backpack for free .
+Hawaiian Airlines allows 2 carry-on bags per person in the cabin: a cabin bag to be placed in the luggage compartments, as well as a "personal effects" bag whose size must be smaller than that of the cabin bag.
+So you can board the plane for free with a trolley suitcase and a backpack.
+Please note that you will be able to benefit from a discount on your checked baggage if you subscribe to the company's Hawaiian Miles loyalty program before check-in and indicate it on your tickets.
+The registration is free of charge.

 Here is the list of prices for checked baggage:

-- Without the loyalty card: $ 25 if a bag, $ 35 for the second bag.
+- Without the loyalty Hawaiian Miles program, $35 for the second bag.

 Lodging in Hawaiian islands